 There are a few key details that insurers will evaluate for any health concern.
-Having a positive track record in some or all of the below can help lower your rates:
+Showing improvement in some or all of the below can help lower your rates:

-Severity of diagnosis: The more severe your diagnosis, the higher your risk.
+Severity of diagnosis: The more severe your diagnosis, the more you’ll pay for life insurance.

 Prescription history: Generally, you’ll get lower rates if you’re prescribed fewer medications and if the prescriptions and dosages have been consistent over time.